Returns: return issue: automatic annual bulk issue

 The individual (SA100 and SA200) and trust returns cover basic details and supplementary pages are available to cover other specific situations or types of income and gain.
-The automatic selection process determines which of those supplementary pages, based on information on the taxpayer record, are to be built into what then becomes a personalised return for that taxpayer.
-Note: A form SA200 should only be issued to a taxpayer where the Return Profile shows that the appropriate criteria are met.
+The automatic selection process determines which of those supplementary pages, based on information on the customer record, are to be built into what then becomes a personalised return for that customer.
+Note: A form SA200 should only be issued to a customer where the Return Profile shows that the appropriate criteria are met.

-To ensure therefore that the relevant pages are issued, the individual and trust record type taxpayer’s Return Profile must be maintained in day-to-day work.
+To ensure therefore that the relevant pages are issued, the individual and trust record type customer’s Return Profile must be maintained in day-to-day work.